PejLab/Pantry/docs/_build/html/_sources/index.rst.txt

 BED output files
 ----------------

-The `BED <https://genome.ucsc.edu/FAQ/FAQformat.html#format1>`_ files include four annotation columns, ``chrom``, ``chromStart``, ``chromEnd``, and ``name``, followed by one column per sample containing the phenotype values.
+The `BED <https://genome.ucsc.edu/FAQ/FAQformat.html#format1>`_ files include four annotation columns, ``chr``, ``start``, ``end``, and ``phenotype_id``, followed by one column per sample containing the phenotype values.
 There may be one phenotype per gene (e.g. expression) or multiple (e.g. splicing), but in either case the coordinates indicate the transcription start site of the phenotype's gene.
 This ensures that the same cis-window variants are tested for all phenotypes of the same gene.

 ::

-   #chrom	chromStart	chromEnd	name	HG00315	HG00106	NA18489
+   #chr	start	end	phenotype_id	HG00315	HG00106	NA18489
    1	29569	29570	ENSG00000227232:1:17055:17233:clu_1_-	0.671533	0.654321	0.673716
    1	29569	29570	ENSG00000227232:1:17055:17606:clu_1_-	0.0340633	0.037037	0.0241692
    1	29569	29570	ENSG00000227232:1:17368:17606:clu_1_-	0.294404	0.308642	0.302115